We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Category B3 applies to piston‑engine, non‑pressurised aeroplanes with a maximum take‑off mass of 2000 kg or below.

-The maintenance privileges are similar to those of Category B1.2, but limited to this aircraft group.
+The maintenance privileges are similar to those of Category B1.2, but limited to aircraft within this weight category.

-A B3 licence does not require type ratings.
+A B3 licence does not require individual type ratings as the rating is 'piston-engine non-pressurised aeroplanes of 2000 kg MTOM and below'.
 It will normally be issued with any of the following limitations, which shall be endorsed on the licence for aircraft construction methods that the applicant has not demonstrated experience upon.

 • wooden-structure aeroplanes,